Marc Pittonet: AFL career

 At the end of 2019, with two ruckmen still ahead of him at Hawthorn, Pittonet requested a trade to the Carlton Football Club in search of greater senior opportunity; he was traded along with draft pick 61 in exchange for picks 54 and 63.
-Pittonet was initially intended to be a back-up to veteran Matthew Kreuzer, but after Kreuzer suffered a career-ending injury in Round 1, 2020, he quickly became the club's first choice ruckman, a position he has so far held from 2020 until 2022.
+Pittonet was initially intended to be a back-up to veteran Matthew Kreuzer, but after Kreuzer suffered a career-ending injury in Round 1, 2020, he became the club's first choice ruckman, later forming a partnership with emerging ruckman Tom de Koning.
+Pittonet became well recognised as a high quality pure ruckman, and over multiple years, he recorded elite level numbers in hitouts to advantage and influence on clearances and stoppages; in contrast, a lack of mobility and weaker ball skills meant his influence around the ground and outside stoppages was below average.
+Pittonet signed a four-year contract extension with Carlton in 2023, securing his position at the club until 2027.

 Statistics

-Updated to the end of round 22, 2022.
+Updated to the end of 2025.